getdatakick/revws/dev.md

 1. go to ```src``` directory
 2. execute command ```gulp``` - this will build react app, and created dev server running on localhost, port 8080
-3. this dev server servers two javascript files http://localhost:8080/front_app.js and http://localhost:8080/back_app.js .
-When you change source code, these files are re-compiled automatically.
+3. this dev server hosts two javascript files http://localhost:8080/front_app.js and http://localhost:8080/back_app.js .
+When you change source code, these files are automatically recompiled.
-4. install ```revws``` module to your prestashop
-5. now we need to ask module to use javascript files from our dev server, instead of files that comes with module.
+4. now we need to ask ```revws``` module to use javascript files from our dev server, instead of files that comes with module.
 To do so, we need to enter two entries to ```PREFIX_configuration``` table.
 Use following sql (replace PREFIX with your database prefix):

 ```
 INSERT INTO PREFIX_configuration(name, value, date_add, date_upd) VALUES